zilongwang123/LeaVe/README.md

 ## Compile the Yosys passes

 LeaVe relies on three Yosys custom passes to prepare the processor design for verification.
 These passes need to be compiled before using LeaVe.
-Follow the instructions in folder "yosys-passes" to build the Yosys passes.
+Follow the instructions in folder `yosys-passes` to build the Yosys passes.

 ## Reproducing the results from the CCS 2023 paper